ogi02/Odyssey/README.md

 `pipenv` will install any libraries used in Flask, whereas `npm` will install any libraries used in Svelte JS.
 When you have finished developing, you can exit the virtual environment by typing:
 `$ exit` in `/odyssey` directory.

+### IDE

+We have used [Sublime Text 3](https://www.sublimetext.com/3) for developing the project.
+You can also install `Svelte` from Package Control for Svelte syntax highlighting

 ### Braching Strategy